-- Decreased office expenditures by implementing controls on supplies and standardising ordering procedures. - Saved \$3000 per month in marketing fees by bringing formerly outsourced mass-mailing function in-house.
+- Introduced new training methodologies for new employees which led to easier facilitation and faster uptake rates. - Decreased office expenditures by implementing controls on supplies and standardising ordering procedures. - Saved \$3000 per month in marketing fees by bringing formerly outsourced mass-mailing function in-house.

-2003 - 2009 Responsibilities
+2003 - 2009 Admin Company ABC Administration Assistant

-- Answer phone queries, take messages and pass them onto the relevant recipient. - · Print, copy, scan and bind materials and resources as required. - · Submit invoices to be approved, processed and paid.
+- Answer phone queries, take messages and pass them onto the relevant recipient. - Print, copy, scan and bind materials and resources as required. - Submit invoices to be approved, processed and paid. - Liaise with and address client, supplier and contractor requests. - Coordinate office events, book venues, activities, and order catering.